 Applicants should note that places are limited and places will be allocated based on:

 - The applicant’s general suitability, including educational requirements and being a permanent member of staff.

 - The applicant’s role in their organisation, especially as it may pertain to the implementation of AI or ownership of, or familiarity with, a process or function that may be suitable for AI deployment

 - The need to balance places across the public service

 - Potential use-cases advanced by the applicant

-Although DPER has secured 20 places, the provider (Krisolis) may also accommodate additional people on the course.
-In circumstances where you have not been successful in your application but your organisation wishes to fund a place independently, your organisation should liaise directly with the provider.
+In circumstances where a person has not been successful in their application but their organisation wishes to fund a place independently, the organisation should liaise directly with the provider.

-Applications close on October 8th 2021.
-Queries may be directed to the Reform and Innovation Division of DPER at: firstname.lastname@example.org
+All queries may be directed to the Public Service Reform unit at DPER at: firstname.lastname@example.org